peter/sicp/README.md

 (square-root 9) ; => 3.00009155413138
 ```

+## 1.2 Procedures and the Processes They Generate

 ### 1.2.1 Linear Recursion and Iteration

 * Linear recursive processes are linear in time and space